 - Usually won’t carry the company or write many “second checks”.
 This is the biggest issue.
 Traditional VCs usually reserve another 1x-2x of their first check for later investments.
 Corporate VCs don’t.
 They also generally don’t want to “carry” a company and write another check if no one else will.
 VCs don’t like this either, but they’ll often do it.

 - Synergies often very limited if just from a check.
 If a $100b company writes you a $500k check, how much help can you expect?
 Be realistic.
 If the synergies are real, they’ll happen irrespective of some token investment.
+If the synergies are real, in fact, they’ll be there before the investment.
+The investment may just help solidify them.

 - Priorities change.
 It may take you 10-12 years to get to an IPO, longer to go the distance.
 What are the odds that corporate venture program will even exist at this point, or in the same form?
 Low.
 This may not be a huge deal.
 But traditional venture firms aren’t going anywhere in most cases.
 They legally and contractually live 10+ years at a minimum.

 - The ecosystem.
 This is usually minor again, but real, especially in the enterprise.
 Being an insider in the Salesforce ecosystem is materially better than being an outsider.
 For real.
-Same with LinkedIn, Workday, etc. Getting “inside circle” access is a benefit.
+Same with LinkedIn, Workday, Shopify, etc. Getting “inside circle” access is a benefit.

 Not Such a Big Deal: